 In order to discuss Mach number effect and the influence due to flying height, three different Mach numbers and flying heights are employed to compute flutter characteristics of the present flying wing aircraft.
 The results are shown in Tables 2 and 3.
+As shown in Table 2, the flutter velocity increased with Mach number was found which is a normal feature for aircraft.
+This feature is induced due to aerodynamic damping at different flighting velocity.
+It is consistent to basic flutter changing laws of most aircraft which can prove that the present flutter computational modelling is effective [14].
 It can be seen that Mach number influenced the flutter significantly, if the flying height is in the sea level, the aircraft is dangerous due to flutter critical limitation.
 Some other method can be applied to increase the flutter critical velocity, such as adding some weight part.
 Flutter stability should be concerned based on the fight demands.

 Table 2.
 Mach number effects.

+Table 21 Machinalist Citedo

 Mach number Flutter velocity Flutter frequency

 0.5 134.928m/s 4.338Hz

 0.3 84.351m/s 4.221Hz

 1.3 397.439m/s 4.409hZ